 While this may sound prudent, a bond can be expensive, potentially running into the thousands of dollars for larger estates.
 Getting a bond can also take time, especially if the executor has to pursue a loan to secure the bond.
 The probate process could be significantly prolonged.

-In some states, even if you don't wave the executor bond requirement, your heirs can join together and waive the requirement after you pass on.
+In some states, even if the testator doesn't waive the executor bond requirement, his or her heirs can join together and waive the requirement after he or she passes on.
 If you're curious about bond requirements in your jurisdiction, you may want to consult an experienced estate planning attorney in your area.
 A lawyer will be able to answer any questions you have about executor or probate bonds.

 - Is a Handwritten Will Legally Valid?
 (FindLaw's Law and Daily Life)